JasonDGian/personal-projects/ps2-psu-repair-guide.md

 **TURN OFF AND UNPLUG BEFORE CONTINUING**

+## 📍 Quick step guide.
+- Check the output voltage.
+- Check the input voltage.
+- Check if the mosfets/transistors are shorted.
+- Check the zener diodes.
+Careful though, as ZD1 is in parallel to the grey resistor and if you test it on the board will always give continuity.
+- Check the thermoresistor (NTC1)
+- Check the octocoupler (IC2)
+- Replace Electrolytic capacitor C20 and C3, by the age of the board, these two are most likely gone.
+-

 ## 📍 Possible issues:
 Now that we confirmed that the unit is not working propperly, let us see the possible issues.
 1. Burned out fuse.